aiven/aiven-docs/docs/platform/reference/list_of_clouds.md

 ---
-title: List of supported cloud regions and availability zones
+title: List of available cloud regions
 ---

 A reference list of the default available cloud regions.